yxh9876/Xuhang94470/assignment3&4.md

 ## Reasons why I chose it

-I am choosing this chart because I looked through several articles and this visualization cauught my attention suddenly.
+I am choosing this chart because I looked through several articles and this visualization caught my attention suddenly.
 There is a globe in the background.
 Apparently, the author wanted to create something special.
 However, after analyzing it carefully, I realized that there are big problems about this visualization that I want to change, so I chose this one.

 # Step two: critique the data visualization
 ## How does this method compare to the Good Charts method?